ga-wdi-exercises/grumblr_angular/readme.md

     $ git checkout ui-router-solution

 Continue working on your local copy of `grumblr` from in-class.
-Complete show, create, edit, and delete functionality with routes for show, new, and edit.
+Complete CRD functionality with hard-coded data.

 ### Following Factories, Services, and ngResource's Class